UTOSS/git-basics/02-branches-and-commits/README.md

 ```

 > [!NOTE]
-> It is highly encouraged to write commit messages following the industry standard.
-To begin, the Conventional Commits specification is a lightweight convention on top of commit messages.
-It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
-Read more details from [here](https://www.conventionalcommits.org/en/v1.0.0/).
+> It is highly encouraged to write commit messages using Conventional Commmits, which is an industry standard way to format commit messages.
+It provides an easy set of rules for writing your commit messages.
+If you are interested, you can find more details [here](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Branches